 competence along with a detailed textual interpretation of that level of intercultural

 Clark College has a team of Qualified Administrators of the IDI who can guide individuals or teams through the process of assessment of intercultural competence and next steps toward increasing cultural competence.
 Please be in touch with our office if you are interested in the IDI (hyperlink to Meet our Staff section).

 The Diversity Center has a growing lending library of books, journals, films, and other materials related to issues of diversity, identity, and culture.
 Please come by the Diversity Center (hyperlinked) and check out our selection.

-The Cultural Pluralism Committee (CPC) is a group of students, faculty, and staff who serve the college by providing strategic direction to the institution around diversity and inclusion.
-CPC meetings are open to visitors and occur on the first and third Wednesdays of the month from 2:30-4 during the fall, winter, and spring terms.
+The Social Equity Council is a group of students, faculty, and staff who serve the college by providing strategic direction to the institution around diversity and inclusion.
+Schedule of meetings will be announced in Fall 2017.

 Peer Mentor Program

 Peer Mentors, who are current Clark students, help other students navigate college systems and connect them with campus resources.
 Peer Mentors build meaningful relationships with students through peer-to-peer guidance and support.
-Please contact the Peer Mentors (hyperlink to Meet Our Staff section) for more information.
+Please contact the Peer Mentors for more information.